 Not only do diet experts give occasional cheat meals a green light, but many recommend scheduling cheat meals right into your diet plan, instead of just indulging when the opportunity arises.

-“Just like preparation is key for sticking to your regular healthy diet plan, the same is true of a cheat meal,” says Jacqui Justice, MS, CNS, a clinical nutritionist in Westchester, NY.
-Research supports this — a 2016 study found that “planned goal deviations” while working towards a long-term goal helped improve participants’ overall self-control, motivation, and positive outlook towards the goal.
+“Just like preparation is key for sticking to your regular healthy diet plan, the same is true of a cheat meal,” says Jacqui Justice, MS, CNS, a clinical nutritionist in Westchester, New York.
+Research supports this — a 2016 study found that “planned goal deviations” while working toward a long-term goal helped improve participants’ overall self-control, motivation, and positive outlook toward the goal.

 How Often Can You Have Cheat Meals?

 While cheat meals can be an important part of your weight-loss strategy, that doesn’t mean you get a hall pass to eat whatever you want, whenever you want.